Automating-GIS-processes/site/source/lessons/L2/projections.rst

        plt.tight_layout();

-Indeed, they look quite different and our re-projected one looks much better in Europe as the areas in the north especially are more realistic and not so stretced as in WGS84.
+Indeed, they look quite different and our re-projected one looks much better in Europe as the areas especially in the north are more realistic and not so stretched as in WGS84.

-Now we still need to change the crs of our GeoDataFrame into EPSG 3035 as now we only modified the values of the ``geometry`` column.
+Next, we still need to change the crs of our GeoDataFrame into EPSG 3035 as now we only modified the values of the ``geometry`` column.
 We can take use of fiona's ``from_epsg`` -function.